 The optical-infrared astronomy group conducts observational research on active astronomical phenomena, in particular, so-called “transient objects” including supernova explosions, gamma-ray bursts, and active galactic nuclei and gravitational wave sources, using the Kanata 1.5-m optical-infrared telescope in collaboration with X-ray and gamma-ray astronomical satellites.
+We are also actively involved in research on galaxy formation and evolution, using other ground- and space-based telescopes.
 Here we present a brief summary of our research activities.

 What is transient objects?

 Stars observed from the ground appear to be very quiet and stable.
 However, the real universe has a different face, that is dynamic and active, behind its apparently calm mask.
 For example, even our Sun, which seems to be shining quite stably, is also very active; it changes brightness continuously and repeated explosions occur on its surface, when we observe it in detail.
 There are many kinds of active (i.e., showing large brightness and color variations over short timescales) astronomical objects such as supernovae, cataclysmic variable stars, gamma-ray bursts, and active galactic nuclei in the universe.
 Those variable objects are called “transient objects”.
 Most such objects emit huge amounts of energy in short time periods.
 They are closely related to the birth, evolution and death of stars and galaxies.
 The gravitational wave source (merger of neutron star binary) that was first discovered on 2017 August 17 is one of the most attracctive transient object currently.
 Therefore, it is very important to reveal the mechanisms that give rise to the activity and emission of transient objects in order to answer fundamental questions such as “where did the various elements of our world came from”, “how and where was our Sun born”, or “what is the future fate of our Sun”.
 The optical-infrared astronomy group at CORE-U is conducting intensive studies on transient objects involving multi-wavelength observations centered on the optical-infrared region in order to understand the evolution of stars and galaxies.

 Transient objects and the extreme universe